 The water rates in Phoenix have three main components: the monthly fixed service charge, volume (usage) charges and environmental charges.
-Changes were made to water rates in March of 2019.
+Changes will be made to water rates in February 2020.
 There are a number of component parts to the water rates.
 Some of the rate components will not change and others will increase or decrease by varying proportions.
-The changes are designed to result in an overall 6% increase in water revenue in 2019 and 6% in 2020.
+The changes are designed to result in an overall 6% increase in 2020.
 Individual customers may experience changes to their water and sewer bills that are either greater than or less than 6% depending on a variety of factors such as amount of usage, seasonality of usage, meter size, and customer type such as residential or industrial.

 Monthly Service Charge

 The fixed monthly service charge includes six (6) units of water (4,488 gallons) each month during the period from October through May, and ten (10) units of water (7,480 gallons) during the period from June through September.
 The service charge varies depending upon your meter size and whether you receive service inside or outside the city.
 Below is the service charge schedule for the current rates.
 All charges are subject to applicable sales taxes.

 Learn more about taxes and other service charge related fees and

 download a tax and fee information sheet (PDF)

 Volume charges vary with the seasons and are assessed on water usage above the allowance amount included in the fixed monthly service charge.
 The amount a customer is charged for volume is based on metered consumption, and also varies depending upon whether you receive service inside or outside the city.
 The volume charge is highest in the summer months (June, July, August, and September) lowest in the winter months (December, January, February and March) and are priced in between during spring and fall months (April, May, October, and November).
 Below is the volume charge schedule for the rates effective February 1, 2020.